Deploy a task sequence

 Allow clients to use distribution points from the default site boundary group: Specify if clients should download content from a distribution point in the site default boundary group, when it isn't available from a distribution point in the current or neighbor boundary groups.

 Starting in version 1810, when a device runs a task sequence and needs to acquire content, it uses boundary group behaviors similar to the Configuration Manager client.
 For more information, see Task sequence support for boundary groups.

 To save these settings to use again, on the Summary tab select Save As Template.
 Supply a name for the template and select the settings to save.

 Deploy Windows 10 in-place upgrade via CMG

-Make sure all of the content referenced by the in-place upgrade task sequence is distributed to a cloud distribution point.
+Make sure all of the content referenced by the in-place upgrade task sequence is distributed to a content-enabled CMG.
+(Enable the CMG setting: Allow CMG to function as a cloud distribution point and serve content from Azure storage.)
+You can also use a cloud distribution point.
 Otherwise devices can't run the task sequence.